our students and alumni

 published in Mosaics, Spring 2013

-Marilyn Z. and Jerome D. Shine Endowment Fund will provide an annual award for a graduate student entering his or her second year, and whose primary focus is the study of domestic violence.
+Marilyn Z. and Jerome D. Shine Endowment Fund will provide an annual award for a graduate student entering their second year, and whose primary focus is the study of domestic violence.

 Marilyn Z. and Jerome D. Shine Endowment Fund